On higher-rank Khovanskii-Teissier inequalities: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Jian Xiao for a number of helpful discussions in Spring 2019.
-The author also thanks Ping Li and Jian Xiao for valuable comments and pointing out several papers related to this work.
+The author also thanks Ping Li and Jian Xiao for valuable comments on the results and pointing out several papers related to this work, and the referees for the careful reading and very useful comments and suggestions, which improve the presentation of this paper.
+The author particularly thanks an anonymous referee for pointing out the result in Remark \ref{general rem}.